abdalrahman-alhmouz/reading-notes-4/class-13.md

   * and its never transmitted to the remote web server

  ## to access the HTML5 Storage
-   first we should detect if whether using :
+   first we should detect if the browser support it or not using :
      ```
             function supports_html5_storage() {
         try {